 CARE shelter experts currently form part of the Self-recovery from Humanitarian Crisis research team – an interdisciplinary research project led by the Centre for Development and Emergency Practice (CENDEP), Oxford Brookes University, in collaboration with CARE International UK.
 Other project partners include Catholic Relief Services (CRS), CRAterre, the Global Shelter Cluster, Habitat for Humanity, Overseas Development Institute (ODI) and the British Geological Survey (BGS).

 The projects focus on understanding and supporting people’s own choices and efforts to rebuild and self-recover following natural disasters.
 The overall aim of the project is to better understand the self-recovery process to inform humanitarian shelter practice and improve its impact.

 The case for self-recovery - article in Forced Migration Review by CARE's shelter team experts Bill Flinn, Holly Schofield and Luisa Miranda Morel on the sectors development of effective and appropriate approaches to supporting the practice of self-recovery for affected people

 Self-recovery in Nepal: Reflecting with practitioners - blog by the PSB team about a roundtable discussion held in the Dhading District of Nepal with local practitioners, academics, policymakers and affected communities to reflect on the self-recovery programmes in the area since the devastating earthquakes in 2015.

-The Indashyikirwa ('champions of change' in Kinyarwanda) project is a gender based violence (GBV) prevention programme that is being implemented in 14 sectors across seven districts of Rwanda from 2015 to 2019.
+The Indashyikirwa ('champions of change' in Kinyarwanda) project is a gender based violence (GBV) prevention programme that was implemented in 14 sectors across seven districts of Rwanda from 2015 to 2019.